 A faceted stone tends to break during the cutting process.
 As a result, the final gem is smaller than what the jeweler plans.
 In other words, cut blue calcite over 50 carats is quite rare.

-How to use Blue Calcite
+How to Use Blue Calcite

 Blue calcite is suitable for healers, as well as those who want a bit of peace and calmness in their lives.
 As a healer, you can use it at any chakra.
-It can be used to relieve anxiety and stress, improve the mood, reduce painful sensations and clear sleep-related problems.
+It can be used to relieve anxiety and stress, improve mood, reduce painful sensations and clear sleep-related problems.

 You do not necessarily have to be a healer to take advantage of all these benefits, as you can also use it for yourself.
 All in all, if used correctly, blue calcite will absorb negative energy and filter it before returning it.

 Whether you work in an office or a facing customer role, having blue calcite next to you will improve communication and help you understand others’ points of view more efficiently.
-You can keep a raw stone around you or simply get some jewelry – again, there are some restrictions in what you can wear, as blue calcite can be quite fragile.
+You can keep a raw stone around you or simply get some jewelry – again, there are some restrictions on what you can wear, as blue calcite can be quite fragile.
 For this reason, you should take it off when about to do any physical activity – just keep the stone around you.

-How to cleanse Blue Calcite
+How to Cleanse Blue Calcite?

 Blue calcite is fragile and even mild acids like vinegar can ruin it.
 For this reason, you can only use mild soaps – if truly necessary – or just plain water.
 Stay away from all kinds of tools that can damage it, as it can be easily scratched.
 A soft cloth is ideal.
 You can also use a soft toothbrush – try to remove dirt buildups on jewelry with mild movements.

-If the toothbrush does not work, get a small bucket, put the stone or the piece of jewelry inside it.
+If the toothbrush does not work, get a small bucket, and put the stone or the piece of jewelry inside it.
 Pour water into it and let the stones in there for a while – up to a few hours.
 Take the stones out and turn them around.
 Are they still dirty?
 If yes, you can rely on pressurized water – the type of water dentists use for their wands.
 You can find it in commerce.
-You can also use the toothbrush.
+You can also use a toothbrush.